Trump ordered to pay $350 million for fraudulent business practices in New York

 A New York judge has ordered former President Donald Trump and executives at the Trump Organization to pay nearly $364 million in a civil fraud case, handing a win to New York Attorney General Letitia James, who sued Trump and his associates after a three-year investigation.

 The Friday decision from Judge Arthur Engoron orders Trump and his flagship organization to pay the bulk of that amount: $355 million.
-Trump's two sons and cofedendents, Eric and Donald Jr., are each liable for $4 million.
+Trump's two sons and co-defendants, Eric Trump and Donald Trump Jr., are each liable for $4 million.
 Allen Weisselberg, a former Trump Organization executive, is liable for $1 million.

 "Their complete lack of contrition and remorse borders on pathological.
 They are accused only of inflating asset values to make more money.
 The documents prove this over and over again.
 This is a venial sin, not a mortal sin," Engoron wrote in the court filing.
 "Yet, defendants are incapable of admitting the error of their ways."